 Root Canal Procedure Cost, Insurance, and Value

 Crowns cost more up front than fillings, but they protect root-canal-treated teeth from catastrophic fractures that can lead to retreatment or extraction.
 Most dental plans cover part of a crown when it is medically necessary after endodontic therapy.
-Our team provides a clear estimate, helps you maximize insurance benefits, and offers payment options.
+The team provides a clear estimate, helps you maximize insurance benefits, and offers payment options.

 Aftercare for Long-Lasting Results

-At The Smile Spa, we want to ensure your root canal treatment provides you with years of comfortable, healthy function.
+Dentists want to ensure your root canal treatment provides you with years of comfortable, healthy function.
 Following proper aftercare guidelines is essential for protecting your investment and maintaining optimal oral health.

 - Brush and floss daily, paying attention to the crown margin.